Common 2 and 3-Star Errors That Should Be Avoided

 Correction: This toaster oven not only perfectly heats your toast in the morning but warms up last night’s pizza for lunch, making it practical for any meal.

 Filler is anything that does not add value to your article.
-This can be in the form of repetitive phrasing or ideas, being vague as in the example above or making obvious or irrelevant statements.
+This can be in the form of repetitive phrasing or ideas, being vague as in the example above, or making obvious or irrelevant statements.
 The last of these often takes the article off-topic.
-Another characteristic of filler is the use of passive voice, which takes the action out of a sentence and often distances the reader from your argument or topic.
+Another characteristic of filler is the use of a passive voice, which takes action out of a sentence and often distances the reader from your argument or topic.